Design of tunable acoustic metamaterials with periodic piezoelectric microstructure: Tunable metamaterials with piezoelectric shunting

-\section{Tunable Metamaterials with piezoelectric shunting}
+\section{Tunable metamaterials with piezoelectric shunting}

-We focus on an infinite periodic three-phase microstructured material, a generic portion of which is schematically depicted in Fig. \ref{figurePrima}(a).
+We focus on an infinite periodic three-phase microstructured metamaterial, a generic portion of which is schematically depicted in Fig. \ref{figurePrima}(a).

 Such periodic material is characterized by the in-plane regular repetition of a periodic cell, see Fig. \ref{figurePrima}(b), along two orthogonal periodicity vectors $\textbf{v}_1 = d \textbf{e}_1$ , $\textbf{v}_2 = d \textbf{e}_2$, with $\textbf{e}_1$ and $\textbf{e}_2$ being a given orthogonal base.
-The periodic cell $\mathfrak{A}$, of thickness $w$, is made of an external soft and light matrix embedding both an outer rigid and heavy ring (with mean radius $R$) and an inner ring made of a shunted piezoelectric material of width $h$.
+The periodic cell $\mathfrak{A}$, of thickness $w$, is made of an external soft and light matrix embedding both an outer rigid and heavy ring (with mean radius $R$) and an inner ring made of a shunted piezoelectric material of thickness $h$.
 The geometry is completed by a circular disk, of radius $r$, made of the same material as the outer ring.
-In this configuration each piezoelectric ring is connected in parallel through electrodes to an external electric circuit with tunable impedance/admittance, see Fig. \ref{figurePrima}(b).
-In this framework, the constitutive properties of the piezoelectric shunting can be modified in real-time by varying the impedance/admittance of the passive bipole to achieve an passive control of the spectral properties of the acoustic metamaterial.
-In this way the stop- and pass-band frequency can be properly shifted in order to filter Bloch waves propagating in the material at a given frequency.\\ Let us consider the periodic material, with a piezoelectric phase shunted by a non-dissipative electrical circuit, described as a first order continuum in the framework of the in-plane linear theory of piezoelectricity.
-Each material point is identified by its position vector $\textbf{x} = x_1 \textbf{e}_1 + x_2 \textbf{e}_2$, referred to a coordinate system with origin at point $O$.
-In the presence of body forces $\textbf{b}(\textbf{x},t) = b_i(\textbf{x},t)\textbf{e}_i$ and free charge densities $\rho_e(\textbf{x},t)$, the displacement field $\textbf{u}(\textbf{x},t) = u_i(\textbf{x},t)\textbf{e}_i$ and the electric potential field $\phi(\textbf{x},t)$ are induced.
-The fields depend both on point $\textbf{x}$ and on time $t$.
-Therefore, the in-plane governing equations of such periodic material, in accordance with \cite{Mindlin1974}, are expressed in the following form
+In this configuration each piezoelectric ring is connected in parallel through electrodes to an external electrical circuit with tunable equivalent impedance/admittance, see Fig. \ref{figurePrima}(b).
+In this framework, the constitutive properties of the piezoelectric shunting can be modified by varying such equivalent impedance/admittance to control the spectral properties of the acoustic metamaterial.
+In this way the stop- and pass-band frequency can be properly shifted in order to filter Bloch waves propagating in the material at a given frequency.\\ In the following we will focus first on the treatment of the constitutive properties that characterize the piezoelectric shunting phase (Section 2.1).
+Then the field equations governing the dynamic behaviour of the metamaterial will be introduced, consistently with the constitutive equations of both the shunted piezoelectric phase and the other characterized by linear elastic behaviour (Section 2.2).